U.S. Department of Energy Office of Energy Efficiency and Renewable Energy

 National Geothermal Student Competition

-This year’s winner in the National Geothermal Student Competition is the University of Rochester, New York.
-Pictured here are student team members Talor Walsh, Leah Sabbeth, and team leader David Brink-Roby.
+The winners of the 2013 National Geothermal Student Competition: the University of Rochester, New York.
+Pictured are student team members Talor Walsh, Leah Sabbeth and team leader David Brink-Roby.
 Kidus Alemayehu is not pictured.

 - 2012 National Geothermal Student Competition results